ivaylokenov/ASP.NET-Server-Architectures/README.md

 # Server Architectures

 This repository contains the presentation and demos from my event "Server Architectures with ASP.NET".
+If you liked the topic, the lecture, or the code, please consider giving me a star.
+Thank you!

 Event sponsor: